dk1781/trash_classification/README.md

 └── ...
 ```
 ## Pre-trained Models
-The pre-trained models are available to use on the (https://huggingface.co/dk178/Trash_classification)
+The pre-trained models are available to use on the [Hugging Face](https://huggingface.co/dk178/Trash_classification)